 Endoscopic endonasal surgery can be used to remove tumors in areas near the base of the brain or skull, and at the top of the spine.
 It can also be used to treat problems with the sinuses.
 This approach allows the surgeon to reach these areas without the need for large incisions or removal of parts of the skull.
 This often makes recovery quicker and less painful.

 Any major surgery carries some risk.
 Most people get through this surgery and heal without problems.
 But complications can develop.
 Possible risks include:

 - Hematoma (a pooling of blood in the wound site)

 - Damage to veins, arteries (carotids), nerves (especially those that control vision and eye movements), and other structures in the area

 - Cerebrospinal fluid (CSF) leaking from the nose

 - Blood clots

-The procedure may carry other risks, depending on your specific medical condition.
-Be sure to discuss any concerns with your surgeon before the procedure.
+The procedure may carry other risks, depending on your specific health condition.
+Talk about any concerns with your surgeon before the procedure.